polbeni/GNN-materials/README.md

 - Train the model with the created database and re-train the model (as many times as you want) with your own DFT results.
 - Use the trained (or re-trained) model to predict materials properties.

-When training the CGCNN model, GPU (with CUDA) will be used preferably over CPU.
+When training the GCNN model, GPU (with CUDA) will be used preferably over CPU.
 However, if not CUDA detected the model will train over CPU.
 For now not compatible with Apple Silicon GPU (MPS).

 ## How to use it

 ### Create the materials database
-To create a materials database to train a CGNN model that predicts crystal structure properties, we can use materials calculation databases.
+To create a materials database to train a GCNN model that predicts crystal structure properties, we can use materials calculation databases.
 Here we use the API of [The Materials Project](https://next-gen.materialsproject.org/).
 We are interested in the structure and band gap values of all materials that contain at least one of the chemical species of interest and have a non-null band gap (insulators and semiconductors).
 In the `api-materials-project` directory, edit the `find-materials-mp.py` script to download the materials and features of interest (IMPORTANT: you should provide your Materials Project API key, which you can find [here](https://next-gen.materialsproject.org/api#api-key)).
 Then execute the script:
 ```bash
 $ python3 find-materials-mp.py
 ```